sukebenet/dreamtime-website/docs/guide/google-colab.md

 ![](/img/previews/screely-1600043664250.png)

-Google Colab is a service that allows you to execute Python code in the form of documents, in this case it will allow you to run [the nudification algorithm](/docs/dreampower) from any device that has a web browser, **all the heavy work will be done on Google's servers**.
+Google Colab allows you to run Pyton applications from the web using Google's servers.

-This page offers a basic tutorial for using DreamPower in Google Colab.
+This guide will show you how to use DreamPower in Google Colab to nude photos from its interface.

 ## Getting started